catzy007/tealinux-dynamic-wallpaper/README.md

 | 252  | 23:36 | 04:12 | wp16 |           |

-## some image copyright goes to the respective owner
+## Some image copyright goes to the respective owner